 Specific regulatory requirements exist as permitting standards for testing and data collection associated with new wells.
-As presented at 40 CFR §146.82 (c), (d) and (e), the following are among the data that must be acquired for any new Class VI Injection well:
+As presented at §146.82 (c), (d) and (e), the following are among the data that must be acquired for any new Class VI Injection well:

+- (c) The owner or operator must record the fluid temperature, pH, conductivity, reservoir pressure, and static fluid level of the injection zone(s).

+(d) At a minimum, the owner or operator must determine or calculate the following information concerning the injection and confining zone(s):

+(1) Fracture pressure;...

-- (c) The owner or operator must record the fluid temperature, pH, conductivity, reservoir pressure, and static fluid level of the injection zone(s). - (d) At a minimum, the owner or operator must determine or calculate the following information concerning the injection and confining zone(s): - (1) Fracture pressure - (e) Upon completion, but prior to operation, the owner or operator must conduct the following tests to verify hydrogeologic characteristics of the injection zone(s):
+(e) Upon completion, but prior to operation, the owner or operator must conduct the following tests to verify hydrogeologic characteristics of the injection zone(s):

-- (1) A pressure fall-off test; and
+(1) A pressure fall-off test; and

-- (2) A pump test; or
+(2) A pump test; or

-- (3) Injectivity tests.
+(3) Injectivity tests.

-CCS#5, CCS#6 and CCS#7 are new wells that may be installed at the site in the future and hence must comply with requirements at 40 CFR §146.87 (c), (d) and (e) (see Section 7.2 for the proposed fluid sampling and coring program).
+CCS#3 is a new well that may be installed at the site in the future and hence must comply with requirements at §146.87 (c), (d) and (e) (see Section 7.2 for the proposed fluid sampling and coring program).
 Data obtained as part of previous injection and monitoring requirements at the site are relevant to data acquisition to be collected from any new site wells.
-Historic activities are summarized in Section 7.3.1, which supports the proposed data collection activities presented in Section 7.3.2.
+Historic activities are summarized in Section 7.3.1, which supports the proposed CCS#3 data collection activities presented in Section 7.3.2